Business tax Tax

 What do employers need to consider?

-HMRC is consulting with stakeholders, including Evelyn Partners, to develop its approach, however there is a lot to consider and a relatively short time frame to prepare.
-We are waiting for draft legislation and further information is expected to be released via employer bulletins.
+HMRC has been consulting with stakeholders, including Evelyn Partners, to develop its approach, however there is a lot to consider and a relatively short time frame to prepare.
+We are waiting for draft legislation that is expected to be published in 2025 and further information is expected to be released via employer bulletins.

-While the consultation process will allow stakeholders to raise concerns and feedback to HMRC on how the calculation and reporting requirements will be changed, there are some obvious practicalities to consider:
+While the consultation process has allowed stakeholders to raise concerns and feedback to HMRC on how the calculation and reporting requirements will be changed, there are some obvious practicalities to consider:

 • Some individuals might experience cash flow issues during the 2026/27 tax year if there is an overlap between PAYE code adjustments for prior years taking effect and mandatory payrolling commencing